sauravbedwal/broomees/README.md

 ## **How It Works**

 1. **Signup**:
-   - A new user enters their details (name, email, and password) on the Signup Page.
+   - A new user enters their details (firstName, lastName, email, userName and password) on the Signup Page.
    - The data is validated on the frontend.
    - A `POST` request is sent to the `/api/signup` endpoint.
    - After successful signup, the user is redirected to the Home Page.